 1) PE Ratio:

-- PE of a company means that how much investors should pay for the stock based on their current earnings.
+- PE of a company means how much investors should pay for the stock based on their current earnings.

 - A company with a lower PE is considered better and vice versa.

-- Here, ACC has obtained the first position as its PE is the lowest among the lot of 25.09, and Shree Cement ranked fifth for trading at the highest PE ratio of 50.49.
+- Here, ACC cement has obtained the first position as its PE is the lowest among the lot of 25.09, and Shree Cement ranked fifth for trading at the highest PE ratio of 50.49.

 - EV/EBITDA ratio measures Enterprise Value (EV) to the Earnings before Interest, Tax, Depreciation, and Amortization (EBITDA).
 This ratio assesses the overall financial performance of the firm.